 With it, you enter into a world of possibilities with a plethora of Linux apps that you can promptly install.
-However, to use Linux, you have to enable it on your Chrome OS, which also follows a reasonably sized download.
+However, to use Linux, you must enable it on your Chrome OS, which also follows a reasonably sized download.
 This article assumes that you have everything set up, but if you still don’t know what we’re talking about, click on this link and let the writing take it from there.
 Nonetheless, here are the top 20 Linux apps that you can install on your Chromebook using the Linux terminal effortlessly.

 Top Linux Apps to have on your Chromebook